roc-lang/roc/BUILDING_FROM_SOURCE.md

 You may prefer to setup up the volume manually by following nix documentation.

-> You my need to restart your terminal
+> You may need to restart your terminal

 ### Usage